Observability

 X-Session-Id Header

-Both the LLM gateway and MCP proxy accept an optional X-Session-Id header for agent session correlation.
+Both the LLM gateway and MCP Proxy accept an optional X-Session-Id header for agent session correlation.
 When present, the session ID is:

 - Stored as a servlet request attribute (